tingzhouu/rn-flatlist-rerender/README.md

 However, it is commonly forgotten that `FlatList` is a `PureComponent`, as highlighted [here](https://stackoverflow.com/questions/43397803/how-to-re-render-flatlist).

-To fix this, all we need to do is pass in the `extraData` to let `FlatList` know that it needs to re-render when that prop changes.
+To fix this, all we need to do is pass in the `extraData` prop to let `FlatList` know that it needs to re-render when that prop changes.

 ```
 <FlatList
   data={data}
   renderItem={this.renderItem}
-  extraData={this.state.selectedItemId}
+  extraData={this.state.selectedItemId} // IMPORTANT!!!
 />
 ```